President of Hungary

-The president of Hungary, officially the president of the republic (Magyarország köztársasági elnöke /hu/, államelnök, or államfő /hu/), is the head of state of Hungary.
+The president of Hungary, officially the president of the republic (Magyarország köztársasági elnöke /hu/, államelnök, or államfő /hu/), is the head of state of Hungary and serves as the commander-in-chief of the Hungarian Defence Force.
 The office has a largely ceremonial (figurehead) role, but may also veto legislation or send legislation to the Constitutional Court for review.
 Most other executive powers, such as selecting government ministers and leading legislative initiatives, are vested in the office of the prime minister instead.

 Presidential election

 The Constitution of Hungary provides that the National Assembly (Országgyűlés) elects the president of Hungary for a term of five years.
 Presidents have a term limit of two terms of office.

 Independence of the function

 According to Article 12 (2) of the Constitution, the president, when exercising their function, cannot exercise "a public, political, economic or social function or mission".
 They may not engage in "any other paid professional activity, and may not receive remuneration for any other activity, other than activities subject to copyright".